Constitution of France: Amendments

 The Constitution, in Article 89, has an amending formula.
 First, a constitutional bill must be approved by both houses of Parliament.
 Then, the bill must either be approved by the Congress, a special joint session of both houses, or submitted to a referendum.

-In 1962, Charles de Gaulle proposed that the President be elected by direct suffrage.
+In 1962, Charles de Gaulle proposed that the president be elected by direct suffrage.
 He bypassed the amendment procedure by directly sending a constitutional amendment to referendum (article 11).
 The Art.
 11 procedure was envisioned as a procedure for proposing legislation, including changing the organization of constitutional institutions.
 The 1962 referendum was approved by 62% of the vote but only 46% of registered voters.
 The amendment permitted the establishment of a popularly-elected presidency, which would otherwise have been vetoed by the Parliament.

 The referendum was highly controversial at the time, but the Constitutional Council ruled that it can only review legislative acts for unconstitutionality, not executive acts; since the referendum was proposed by the executive, it was unreviewable.
 Since a referendum expressed the will of the sovereign people, the Council ruled that the amendment had been adopted.
 Some scholars had regarded the amendment as a post hoc manifestation of the constituent power, which is the inherent power of the people to bypass an existing constitution to adopt a new constitution.

 Article 11 was used for constitutional changes for the second and final time in 1969, but the "No" prevailed, causing Charles de Gaulle to resign from the presidency.

 On 21 July 2008, Parliament passed constitutional reforms championed by President Nicolas Sarkozy by a margin of two votes.
 The changes, when finalized, introduced a consecutive two-term limit for the presidency, gave Parliament a veto over some presidential appointments, ended government control over Parliament's committee system, allowed Parliament to set its own agenda, allowed the president to address Parliament in-session and ended the president's right of collective pardon.
 (See French constitutional law of 23 July 2008).

+On 4 March 2024, Parliament amended Article 34 in a 780 to 72 vote.
+This amendment made France, as of passage, the only nation to guarantee the right to an abortion.
+The amendment describes abortion as a "guaranteed freedom"; while Yugoslavia included similar measures in 1974 guaranteeing the right to "decide on having children", the French amendment is the first to explicitly guarantee abortion.